Cretonne compared to LLVM¶

 - LLVM IR

-This is the primary intermediate language which has textual, binary, and in-memory representations.
+This is the primary intermediate representation which has textual, binary, and in-memory forms.
 It serves two main purposes:

 - An ISA-agnostic, stable(ish) input language that front ends can generate easily.